×

 We asked people if there is a lot of crime.
 They answered:

 "Inverness, generally has a low crime rate compared to other cities in the UK.
 The city is known for its safe and peaceful environment.
 However, like any other city, it does experience some crime, including minor thefts, vandalism, and occasional violent incidents.
 The local police force is active and responsive, contributing to the overall safety of the city.
-Despite these incidents, Inverness remains a relatively safe place to live and visit," said one expat in Inverness.
+Despite these incidents, Inverness remains a relatively safe place to live and visit," remarked one expat who made the move to Inverness.

 About the Author